rahul3v/GitHub-Actions/README.md

 # GitHub Actions
-GitHub Actions Tests, to help learn action github easily
+GitHub Actions Tests, to help learn github action easily, Just the basics to get you started with some clearity

 # The File structure details